mozilla/webdev-bootcamp/accounts.rst

 Use the links to each app to get to their signup form.

-* `Bugzilla`_ — use your @mozilla.com email to get 1337 access, and put your
+* `Bugzilla`_ — use your @mozilla.com email to get 1337 access, and
-  IRC nick or whatever you go by in your Bugzilla username for easier searching (example: ``Matthew Riley MacPherson [:tofumatt]``).
+  put your IRC nick or whatever you go by in your Bugzilla username for easier searching (example: ``Matthew Riley MacPherson [:tofumatt]``).

+  See :ref:`bugzilla-chapter` for more details.

 * `GitHub`_ — a free account is all that's required to develop on Mozilla web apps/sites.

   Ping ``jbalogh``, ``jsocol``, or your manager on IRC to get added to the right groups.

+  See :ref:`git-chapter` for more details.

 * IRC_ — check out the wiki to learn about Mozilla IRC.
 You should register your main nickname on IRC so it doesn't get stolen and so you can access any channels that require you to ``IDENTIFY``.

+  See :ref:`irc-chapter` for more details.

 * Mercurial_ and ``svn`` — Sometimes things aren't in GitHub and you need to use ``hg`` or ``svn``.
 Locale files in particular are stored in Subversion for various reasons.
 Check out `Becoming a contributor`_ and be sure to ask